deleeuwj1/CS1XA3/Study Sheets/Bash.md

    - `..` specifies the previous directory
    - `cd /path/to` changes the directory to `/path/to`
    - `cd path/to` changes the directory to `PWD/path/to`

+- Finding Files
+   - `find dir -name pattern -type f` limits to file or directory with the specified type
+   - `find dir -name pattern -exec cm {} \;` executes a command without prompt
+   - `find fir -name pattern -ok cm {} \;` executes a command with prompt
+   - `find dir -name pattern -print` prints files starting at current directory
+      - `{}` specifies the input
+      - `\;` specifies to execute each command separately
+      - Adding a `+` at the end specifies to add all arguaments at once
+   - Because of spaces, `find -exec` commands often go wrong
+      - `-print0` is used to output the result of a find separated by a special character
+      - They can then be parsed by `xargs` with the `-0` flag

 - Vim
    - Press `a` to change into **Insert Mode** and press `Esc` to change into **Command Mode**
    - `:q` to quit; add an exclamation mark (`:q!`) to quit without saving